cahirwpz/mimiker/sys/tests/README.md

 #### Creating tests

 Tests are supposed to return `0` or create kernel panic during execution.
-We achive that by usage of `assert` which when failed creates kernel panic.
+We achieve that by usage of `assert` which when failed creates kernel panic.
-That implies that one should change parts of it's code looking like this that may not execute successfully and may look l
+That implies that one should change parts of its code that may look like this

 ```c
 pid_t child_pid;